The article was originally published on 02/02/2020 and was updated on 12/20/2024

 For tool vendors, existing libraries and experience can be leveraged to create these OSLC solutions.
 The details of OSLC may be complex, but the ideas and experiences are not.

-To enable the plug-n-play of repositories, OSLC provides discovery services for tool interaction.
-These discovered service providers express the end-points tools can leverage to identify, query, and create artifacts in that repository.
+To enable the plug-and-play of repositories, OSLC provides discovery services for tool interaction.
+These service providers express the end-points tools can leverage to identify, query, and create artifacts in that repository.

 In this way, OSLC provides both structure and flexibility on how an enterprise can be leveraged.

-At a more precise level, OSLC provides project relationships that define how a specific project in a repository is related to projects in another repository.
-With this project structure, engineering teams can assemble relationships across the repositories dedicated to their particular needs.
+At a more accurate level, OSLC provides project relationships that define how a specific project in a repository is related to projects in another repository.
+With this project-oriented structure, engineering teams can assemble relationships across the repositories dedicated to their particular needs.

 The value is a secured relationship between several repositories that teams can leverage to enable engineers to collaborate across the enterprise with their tools of choice.